-ATTENTION: For making urgent mentioning of any matter for e-filing in Supreme Court of India, send the us the details on mail.
+ATTENTION: For urgent e-filing in Supreme Court of India, send us the details on mail.
 We will make an assessment and get back immediately.

 It is a very good news for the litigant, Indian lawyers and all persons concerned with the legal system of India.
 The Supreme Court has started the e-filing in Supreme Court of India.
 Efiling in Supreme Courtwill go a long way in facilitating easy and smooth reach of the people to Supreme Court of India.

 As we know, Supreme Court of India is the apex court of country.
 Supreme Court of India has original, appellate jurisdiction wherein thousands of cases are filed under various categories.
 Most of the cases as filed before Supreme Court of India are on the appellate side.
 These are mostly against the orders of High Courts or appellate tribunals or some statutory appeals.
 Since Supreme Court of India is the final court.
 It is essential that the access of common man for filing his petition before the Supreme Court of India is given through e filing.
 This is a step towards online legal services which is a new horizon.

 There was no e-Filing in Supreme Court of India earlier.
 All cases were being filed in hard copies in the Registry of court in the fixed formats.
 After filing the cases were scrutinised and then listed before the court after removing all defects.
 This was mainly manual.
 As a result of this, lot of time was being wasted before listing the matter before the court very often.
 After the introduction of e-Filing in Supreme Court of India, during the lock down period it is simplified.
 The hearing of the cases is also being done through video conferencing after the e-Filing in Supreme Court of India.